akihikodaki/dts/test_plans/macsec_for_ixgbe_test_plan.rst

 As a hop-to-hop Layer 2 security feature, MACsec can be combined with Layer 3 security technologies such as IPsec for end-to-end data security.

-MACsec was removed in Fortville since Data Center customers don’t require it.
+MACsec was removed in Intel® Ethernet 700 Series since Data Center customers don’t require it.
 MACsec can be used for LAN / VLAN, Campus, Cloud and NFV environments (Guest and Overlay) to protect and encrypt data on the wire.
 One benefit of a SW approach to encryption in the cloud is that the payload is encrypted by the tenant, not by the tunnel provider, thus the tenant has full control over the keys.